Get competitive quotes from top companies.See Your Rates

 Travel - Do you travel to developing countries, particularly countries on the US State Department’s Warning List?
 If so, you'll pay more for insurance than a traveler who sticks to first world countries.

-Value of Policy - One of the largest, if not the largest factor, to a policy’s premiums is the value of the policy.
-As with anything, you get what you pay for; the more protection that you purchase, the more you pay.
+Value of Policy - One of the largest contributing factors to a policy’s premiums is the value of the policy.
+As with anything, you get what you pay for.
+The more protection that you purchase, the more you pay.

 Weight - Obesity has surpassed smoking to become America’s largest public health cost and problem.
 Like tobacco use, obese or seriously overweight people have a lower life expectancy, which means an increased probability of their policy being paid out.
 Obesity increases your chances of health problems like heart disease, stroke, diabetes, and some cancers.
 So, overweight and obese individuals can expect to pay higher rates.